Depression (mood): Work and depression

 A body of high-quality longitudinal research has linked adverse working to increased depressive symptoms and disorders.
 Workplace stressors that increase depression risk include excessive workloads, little autonomy, an unfavorable effort-reward imbalance, and workplace bullying.

 Childhood and adolescence

 Depression in childhood and adolescence is similar to adult major depressive disorder, although young sufferers may exhibit increased irritability or behavioral dyscontrol instead of the more common sad, empty, or hopeless feelings seen with adults.
-Children who are under stress, experiencing loss, or have other underlying disorders are at a higher risk for depression.
-Childhood depression is often comorbid with mental disorders outside of other mood disorders; most commonly anxiety disorder and conduct disorder.
+Children who are under stress, experiencing loss or grief, or have other underlying disorders are at a higher risk for depression.
+Depression in young people is often comorbid with mental disorders outside of other mood disorders, most commonly anxiety disorders, especially social anxiety disorder, and conduct disorder.
 Depression also tends to run in families.

 Personality

 Depression is associated with low extraversion, and people who have high levels of neuroticism are more likely to experience depressive symptoms and are more likely to receive a diagnosis of a depressive disorder.
 Additionally, depression is associated with low conscientiousness.
 Some factors that may arise from low conscientiousness include disorganization and dissatisfaction with life.
 Individuals may be more exposed to stress and depression as a result of these factors.